VP-biostat/T2D-BP-Manuscript/02_clustering/README.md

 3. Convert the actual hierarchical clustering into a nice and workable plot with `hierarchical_clustering_visualizer.R`

+4. Compare this clustering with another clustering using different parameters (e.g., imputation methods or adjusting for GWAS sample size) with `comparison_two_clusterings.R`

-4. Compare this clustering with other methods such as [_bNMF clustering_](https://github.com/gwas-partitioning/bnmf-clustering/) with `comparison_bnmf_hieclu.R`
+5. Compare this clustering with other methods such as [_bNMF clustering_](https://github.com/gwas-partitioning/bnmf-clustering/) with `comparison_bnmf_hieclu.R`

-5. Compare the clusters with latest T2D clustering from the litterature:
+6. Compare the clusters with latest T2D clustering from the litterature:
    - [T2D hierarchical clustering published](https://doi.org/10.1038/s41586-024-07019-6) with this R script `comparison_wsnp_cluster_suzuki.R`
    - [T2D bNMF clustering](https://doi.org/10.1038/s41591-024-02865-3) with this R script `comparison_wsnp_cluster_ksmith.R`
+   - [BP bNMF clustering](https://doi.org/10.1161/CIRCGEN.121.003583) with this R script `comparison_wsnp_cluster_vaura.R`